pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 scholarship, we also need the questions, thoughts, and intentions that were in the researcher's mind in the first place, _as the knowledge was designed_.
 We can't continue publishing only closed forms such as papers.
 We need to publish the _research_.
+We need to look at research more at a _cellular_ level (or [_tesseral_ level][vision], if you will :smile:).
 If we can communicate more openly throughout the process, many of the existing forms of scholarly communications will either change or go away.
 The Scholarly Commons should be a jumping-off point to new ways of working together, taking the best ideas of how to do scholarship in a modern setting, setting aside as many of the undesirable social, cultural, and technical limitations as possible.

 To explain what I mean by this, allow me to give an example of my experience working on [the logo] for the Scholarly Commons (which has been backburnered